hapostgres/pg_auto_failover/docs/ref/reference.rst

   $ pg_autoctl help
     pg_autoctl
     + create   Create a pg_auto_failover node, or formation
     + drop     Drop a pg_auto_failover node, or formation
     + config   Manages the pg_autoctl configuration
     + show     Show pg_auto_failover information
     + enable   Enable a feature on a formation
     + disable  Disable a feature on a formation
+    + get      Get a pg_auto_failover node, or formation setting
+    + set      Set a pg_auto_failover node, or formation setting
-    + perform  Perform an action orchestrated by the monitor run       Run the pg_autoctl service (monitor or keeper) stop      signal the pg_autoctl service for it to stop reload    signal the pg_autoctl for it to reload its configuration help      print help message version   print pg_autoctl version
+    + perform  Perform an action orchestrated by the monitor run      Run the pg_autoctl service (monitor or keeper) stop     signal the pg_autoctl service for it to stop reload   signal the pg_autoctl for it to reload its configuration status   Display the current status of the pg_autoctl service help     print help message version  print pg_autoctl version

     pg_autoctl create
       monitor    Initialize a pg_auto_failover monitor node
       postgres   Initialize a pg_auto_failover standalone postgres node formation  Create a new formation on the pg_auto_failover monitor

     pg_autoctl drop
       monitor    Drop the pg_auto_failover monitor